 Brazil holds historic election with Lula against Bolsonaro

-RIO DE JANEIRO (AP) — More than 120 million Brazilians will vote Sunday in a highly polarized election that could determine if the country returns a leftist to the helm of the world’s fourth-largest democracy or keeps the far-right incumbent in office for another four years.
+RIO DE JANEIRO (AP) — Brazilians were voting on Sunday in a highly polarized election that could determine if the country returns a leftist to the helm of the world’s fourth-largest democracy or keeps the far-right incumbent in office for another four years.

-With polls opening at 8 a.m.
-Brasilia time, the race pits incumbent President Jair Bolsonaro against his political nemesis, former President Luiz Inácio Lula da Silva.
+The race pits incumbent President Jair Bolsonaro against his political nemesis, former President Luiz Inácio Lula da Silva.
 There are nine other candidates, but their support pales to that for Bolsonaro and da Silva.
+Voting stations opened at 1100 GMT (7 a.m.
+EDT; 8 a.m.
+Brasilia time).

 Recent opinion polls have given da Silva a commanding lead — the last Datafolha survey published Saturday found that 50% of respondents who intend to vote for a candidate said they would vote for da Silva, against 36% for Bolsonaro.
 The polling institute interviewed 12,800 people, with a margin of error of plus or minus two percentage points.